Impious: History

 In January 2000, the band recorded their second album in Studio Mega with engineer Chris Silver.
 Unfortunately, it took almost a year for Black Sun to release the album.
 In the summer of 2000, Impious decided to make drastic line-up changes.
 Martin, who had always sang and played the guitar, quit playing the guitar to concentrate on vocals.
 Robin switched from bass to lead guitar.
 There was now no bass player, so Erik Peterson was asked to join the band, and he accepted.

 In March 2001, Impious recorded a four-song promo in Studio Mega.
 The promo was sent to different labels with the intention to get a new deal.
 Impious then decided to sign a deal with Hammerheart Records.

 In February 2002, drummer Ulf Johansson left the band, just five weeks before the recording of the new album.
 Impious hired in Mikael Norén, and in a few weeks he had learned all 10 songs for the new album.
 In March 2002, the band recorded their third album, The Killer, once again at Studio Mega with Chris Silver.
 Also an MCD was recorded later that year, including "The Deathsquad" from the album The Killer, plus a re-recorded version of "Extreme Pestilence" from Evilized, plus three covers from Metallica, Running Wild and Mötley Crüe, along with two songs from their "Promo 2001".
 This MCD was released in January 2003 when the band went on a European tour together with Necrophobic and Satariel.

 In February 2004, Impious paid respect to death metal pioneers Possessed, by appearing on the tribute album Seven Gates of Horror together with bands as Cannibal Corpse, Sadistic Intent, Vader, Sinister, Angel Corpse and Amon Amarth.
 Also in February 2004, Impious signed a worldwide deal with Metal Blade Records.

-During the time between May and July, Impious recorded their fourth album Hellucinate at Studio Mega, except all vocals and solos which were recorded at Valle Adzic's own Deadline Studio.
+The band released its fourth studio album, Hellucinate, in October 2004 via Metal Blade Records.